Back to jobs

 Overview

-At Brooklinen, we’re building the future of comfort — thoughtfully, ambitiously, and with intention — nurturing our customers, our team, and the work that helps us grow thoughtfully.
+At Brooklinen, we’re building the future of comfort — thoughtfully, ambitiously, and with intention — caring for our customers, our team, and the work that helps us grow.

-We’re looking for a Senior Manager of Creative Production to join our team.
-In this role you will lead the end-to-end production of all brand imagery, including e-commerce, editorial, and large-scale marketing campaigns.
-This role requires a combination of high-level strategic planning, financial oversight, and finding a network of industry talent.
-You will manage a studio producer and external partners to ensure all content is delivered on time, on budget, and to the highest creative standard.
+We’re looking for a Senior Manager, Creative Production to lead the end-to-end production of all brand imagery, including e-commerce, editorial, and large-scale marketing campaigns.
+This role blends strategic planning, financial ownership, and hands-on production leadership.
+You’ll manage a studio producer and a trusted network of external partners, ensuring content is delivered on time, on budget, and to the highest creative standard.

 What You’ll Do

-• Manage the end-to-end production on photo and video shoots, including e-commerce (PDP), lifestyle and larger-scale marketing campaigns
+• Own end-to-end photo and video production across e-commerce (PDP), lifestyle, and large-scale marketing campaigns

-• Hire and manage crews per shoot; negotiate usage, rates and contracts; catering
+• Source, hire, and manage freelance crews and talent; negotiate rates, usage, and contracts

-• Manage a team of one, a studio producer, who is responsible for the in-house studio
+• Manage and support a studio producer responsible for the in-house studio

-• 5-8 years of video and photo production experience (in-house studio experience for a home goods brand and/or style category is preferred)
+• 5–8 years of photo and video production experience (in-house studio experience preferred)

 • Strong understanding of image licensing and usage rights